Capture of the St. Michael: Background

 In 1625 the Danish vessel, Jupiter was lost off the coast of Odisha in Bengal along with its men and goods, which resulted in the imprisonment of the captain and his crew by local Bengali authorities.
 Similar events happened to Nattergalen in 1626 and St. Jacob in 1640.
 Such considerable losses could not be tolerated by Danish India, and in 1642 governor Bernt Pessart declared war on the Mughal Empire to retaliate for their initial losses.
 Pessart was afterwards deposed, and Willem Leyel assumed office.

 Capture

 Leyel resumed privateering against the Bengalis, when he put the vessel Fortuna at sea.
 At sea it confronted a Bengali ship, which was on its way home from the Maldive islands.
 On board were coconut fibre and Crownies, which in ancient time were used as jewellery and as local Indian currency.
 When the Bengali captain (a Nakoda) saw the Fortuna he figured that resistance was to be useless, and so he jumped into a boat with some ambergris and other goods and fled.
 The Bengali captain also took the sails, presumably in the hope that the Danes would have hardship to remove the ship.

-A coin with the inscribtion St MICA EL, which presumably refers to St Michael.
+A coin with the inscription St MICA EL, which presumably refers to St Michael.